 Trust Wallet Supported Cryptocurrencies

-The Trust Wallet currently supports all the major cryptocurrencies, including Ethereum ERC20 tokens.
+The Trust Wallet supports all the major cryptocurrencies, including Ethereum ERC20 tokens.
 Overall the crypto app supports more than +160K assets as well as 65 different blockchains.

 Trust Wallet Fees